 It is important to remember the educational trailblazers who came before us, creating a solid foundation for past, present, and future students.
 The people highlighted below have Rush-Henrietta schools named in their honor.

 Roth Junior High School: Charles H. Roth is remembered for his outstanding contributions to the community as a member of the original board of education.
-He helped oversee creation of the Rush-Henrietta Central School, which opened in 1952; it later was known as Roth High School and now Roth Middle School.
+He helped oversee creation of the Rush-Henrietta Central School, which opened in 1952; it later was known as Roth High School and now Roth Junior High School.
 Roth was on the school board from 1946 to 1960, serving as president for 10 years of those years.
 Click here for more information on Roth Junior High.

 Note: Rush-Henrietta has closed and sold several former schools, including Crittenden Elementary School (on West Henrietta Road in Brighton), named in honor of Austin Crittenden, an early settler, and William Gillette Elementary School, named in honor of the first president of the Rush-Henrietta Board of Education.
 Gillette Elementary is now known as Holy Childhood.